 If you click inside a content block, the builder toolbar appears directly on the editing canvas.
 It provides access to various editing tools; for example, for a text paragraph, the toolbar options include font family, font size, basic formatting, text alignment, font color, tags, and more.

 More customizations are available on the properties panel, which displays different controls depending on the content element you have selected.
-To learn more, see Drag and Drop Builder: Content.
+To learn more, read our Drag and Drop Content Builder article.

 Note: If you set the font family to Global Font, it will inherit the font family selected under the Settings tab.
 This allows you to change the font family of multiple elements simultaneously by simply updating the property in the Settings tab.